SamReynoso/SamReynoso/README.md

 # SamReynoso
+### personal github

 Hey, I'm Sam, a passionate technology enthusiast.
-I'm a self-taught hobbyist who loves statistics, networking, automation, and data processing.
+I'm a self-taught hobbyist of statistics, networking, automation, and data processing.
 As a hobbyist I try to do most things the hard way.
 I might be learning to configure iptables and nftables to jump the wifi from an old Toshiba laptop, or I might be spending my birthday trying to reinvent an algorithm.
 I like doing things like normalizing to the polar coordinate system and avoiding the right answers.

 ## My Projects:
 1. **MilkCow**: A new project.
 I would say this it is a SQLite wrapper for building middleware, local storage solutions, and multiprocessing scripts using SQLite database files.